+As a general rule of thumb, never exceed 20 plugins.
 Either prioritise their use or look for versions with better performance scores.

 There are plenty of ways to skin a cat, just as there are plenty of ways to deliver content through a website.
 It’s just, some ways are better than others.